imaginando/imaginando.github.io/vs/vs2/mixer-panel.md

 - **S** - Solo/unsolo Layer
 - **Fader** - Controls the opacity (alpha) of the Layer.

-The **background Layer** behaves like the others, but its position is fixed.
+The **background Layer** is fixed underneath all the other layers.
 Its Material Browser will only let you load media files, such as images and videos.
 It has the following parameters:

 - **Alpha** - Controls the opacity of the material.
 - **Scale** - Scales the material.